Mount Kinabalu - one of Borneo's Highlights!

 Climb Mount Kinabalu and reach the summit of the highest mountain in Southeast Asia

-Currently there are only 137 climb permits per day issued by Sabah Parks (of which 102 are allocated to International visitors / non Malaysians).
-With massive demand for climbing Mount Kinabalu, and limited capacity in terms of permits issued, this does mean trips for climbing Mount Kinabalu get fully booked very quickly.
-If you are lucky enough to secure a permit to climb Mount Kinabalu it means you will be one of a very small number in the World who have reached the summit of the highest Mountain in Malaysia and in Southeast Asia.
+Currently there are only 137 climb permits per day issued by Sabah Parks (of which 102 are allocated to International visitors / non-Malaysians).
+With the massive demand for climbing Mount Kinabalu and limited capacity in terms of permits issued, this does mean trips for climbing Mount Kinabalu get fully booked very quickly.
+If you are lucky enough to secure a permit to climb Mount Kinabalu it means you will be one of a very small number in the world who has reached the summit of the highest mountain in Malaysia and in Southeast Asia.